Yonus Davis: CFL career

-BC Lions

-After taking the 2009 season off, Davis signed as a free agent with the Lions on January 20, 2010.
+After taking the 2009 season off, Davis signed as a free agent with the BC Lions on January 20, 2010.
 Wearing jersey #32, Davis debuted with the Lions on July 30 in a game against the Edmonton Eskimos with an 88-yard kickoff return for a touchdown.
 In a 37–13 loss on August 12 to the Saskatchewan Roughriders, Davis scored the only touchdown for BC on a 51-yard rush, had 84 rushing yards on three carries overall, and returned five kickoffs for 133 yards.
 Because of this, Mike Beamish of The Vancouver Sun wrote that Davis "could be the Lions' most exciting runner/returner since Stefan Logan."
 On September 25, Davis returned punts for 244 yards in a 29–10 victory over the Calgary Stampeders, and the CFL named Davis special teams player of the week.